-Recently, the General Hospital of the People’s Liberation Army in Beijing has hired two AI robots named Xiaoman.
+Recently, the General Hospital of the People’s Liberation Army in Beijing hired two AI Robots named Xiaoman.
 These robots are developed by a well-known AI company called iFlytek in China.

 Use of AI Robots in Chinese Hospitals

 The main aim of robots is to take off Hospital’s HR burden.
 According to the Xiaoman developers, a person helping in a hospital can answer a maximum of 600 questions per day.

 However, Xiaoman can answer 2000 questions per day with more accuracy, serving around 600 patients per day.